Texas Zero Tolerance

 "We hold children to higher standards than we hold adults.
 We don't leave any room for children to make mistakes." ~ Billy Jacobs, former Senior Director of the Safe Schools Division of the Texas Education Agency

 “There is no law authorizing an officer to interview a child on campus (except for investigations of child abuse or neglect).
 The school district can choose.
-It can permit interrogations, it can refuse to allow interrogations, or it can choose to allow interrogations only if the parent has first been contacted.
-However, if an officer is there to arrest a student or take the student into custody, the district definitely should not interfere.” ~ TEA Staff Lawyer
+It can permit interrogations, it can refuse to allow interrogations, or it can choose to allow interrogations only if the parent has first been contacted.” - TEA Staff Lawyer

 Confused by some of the terms used on this website?
 We have a new glossary that will help.